-- 2-3.
-For imports from all countries an import licence from the National Agricultural Market Board is required for the following products: - meat of asses, mules, hinnies, buffalo, wild boar and goats; - cod and herring, not in fillets, fresh or chilled; - herring, not in fillets, frozen; - herring and mackerel, in fillets, fresh or chilled; - cod, haddock and hake, in fillets, frozen; - certain kinds of salted, not dried, herring; - shrimps and prawns, boiled, frozen; - apples and pears, fresh (seasonal restrictions); - wheat (except durum wheat) and meslin: - beet sugar and cane sugar, in solid form; - table syrup, other syrup and other sugar solutions; - edible molasses:
+2&3.
+For imports from all countries an import licence from the National Agricultural Market Board is required for the following products:

+- meat of asses, mules, hinnies, wild boar and goats; - meat of buffalo, frozen; - cod and herrings, fresh or chilled; - fillets and other fish meat of cod and herrings, fresh or chilled, - fillets of cod and coalfish, frozen; - herrings, including fillets, salted; - shrimps and prawns, boiled, unpeeled, not frozen; - wheat (except durum wheat) and meslin; - cane or beet sugar and chemically pure sucrose, in solid form; - syrup and other solutions of cane or beet sugar; - molasses (except molasses used in animal feeding);

-An import licence is required from the National Agricultural Market Board for seeds of lupin, grafted cherry-trees, plum-trees, pear-trees and apple-trees for imports from all countries except those, which have a free trade agreement with Sweden.
+An import licence is required from the National Agricultural Market Board for seeds of lupin, grafted cherry trees, plum trees, pear trees, and apple trees for imports from all countries except those, which have a free trade agreement with Sweden.

-For imports from State-trading countries an import licence from the National Agricultural Market Board is required also for some other kinds of fish and fish products, meat and meat products, eggs, not in shell, and malt.
+For imports from certain countries an import licence from the National Agricultural Market Board is required also for some other kinds of fish and fish products, meat and meat products, eggs, not in shell, egg yolks and malt.